I found an old Slashdot bookmark of mine, from mid-2010.

-Jews were specifically granted some basic, though still not equal rights by the French National Assembly in 1791, ibid:
+Jews were specifically granted some basic, though still not equal rights in 1791.
+Per the French National Assembly:

-Emphasis mine.
 It sounds very fine!
-I could not conceive how it could be objectionable.
-This was Aish's take on that:
+I could not conceive how it could be objectionable, yet this was Aish's view:

 I don't know what causes moral values to become relative.
 I do know, with certainty, that moral relativism is bad.
-I agree with this, have seen evidence of it in the present and the past:
+I have seen evidence of this:

 Napoleon and the Jews